Pete McCarthy: Comedy and television: 1975–1997

-In 1975, McCarthy moved to Brighton, East Sussex, and worked in a community arts project in nearby Shoreham-by-Sea, which led to his first television appearance, on Tommy Tractor's Triffic Toyshop Show (1977), a show for primary school children.
+In 1975, McCarthy moved to Brighton, East Sussex, and worked in a community arts project in nearby Shoreham-by-Sea, which led to his first television appearance on Tommy Tractor's Triffic Toyshop Show (1977), a show for primary school children.
 He moved into comedy, co-founded Cliff Hanger Theatre with friends Robin Driscoll, Steve McNicholas, Tony Haase and Rebecca Stevens, and discovered a talent for verbal repartee.
 He was described as "a brilliantly funny writer and performer".

-The company toured the country performing in pubs, and their first show, The Featherstone Flyer (1978), was premiered in the Hope and Anchor in Islington, North London.
+The Cliff Hanger company toured the country performing in pubs.
+Their first show, The Featherstone Flyer (1978), was premiered in the Hope and Anchor in Islington, North London.
 The Featherstone Flyer was followed by Dig for Victory (1980–81), Captive Audience (1981–82), They Came From Somewhere Else!
 (1982–83), Gymslip Vicar (1984–85), which was nominated for a Laurence Olivier Award, and James Bond (1988).
 The success of the stage shows led to the creation of two television series, They Came From Somewhere Else (1984) for Channel 4 and Mornin' Sarge (1989) on BBC2.

 In 1987, McCarthy began performing solo stand-up comedy, adopting his mother's surname as his stage name after learning of another actor using the name Peter Robinson.
 For the 1987 Brighton Festival he created Boredom and Black Magic in Hove, a three-hour coach tour and pub crawl.
 McCarthy acted as guide, inventing surreal explanations for the sights of Hove.
 Audiences "had to jump across the border from Brighton to Hove, where they were handed a glass of sweet sherry.
 Pete then took them on a tour around Hove, making up the sights as he went along."
 The show won the best cabaret act in the 1987 Zap Club Awards.